carolinecole25/MS3_CC_mint/README.md

     1. I am pleased with the look and feel of this website.
 I beleive it feels professional and I hope users will think this too.

 ## Bugs
-JavaScript dropdown menu did not work as expected, I used code from [Task Manager Auth Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) to fix this problem.
+1. JavaScript dropdown menu did not work as expected, I used code from [Task Manager Auth Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) to fix this problem.
+2. Utensils Search Box was not working and displaying an error about `$text`.
+I forgot to add the text index to mongoDB utensils collection so this is why it was not working.

 ## Deployment